 Just as you were getting lost in the music, it would fade out and chhkunk! . . . the deck would change tracks before continuing the music.

-The best 8-track player was probably the early 70s Panasonic Dynamite 8 plastic portable player (pictured at left) in red, yellow or blue and shaped like a dynamite detonator.
+The best 8-track player was probably the early 70s Panasonic Dynamite 8 plastic portable player (pictured) in red, yellow or blue and shaped like a dynamite detonator.
 You had to push down the plunger to change tracks.

 By the early 1980s, the 8-track was losing ground to the low-cost, less bulky cassette tape (which had the added advantage of offering superior sound quality).